Cindyzzz616/YouLingo/README.md

   - vocabulary
   - tenses
   - clause types
+with the same set of available tenses and clause types as the one in the user database.
 - A general difficulty score, rated in terms of CEFR levels.
 This is also expanded into the same categories as above.
+- A counter that keeps track of the number of times the user has watched the video.
 - A button to save the video.
-- A counter that keeps track of the number of times the user has watched the video.

 ### Saving Videos
 Saved videos can be retrieved under a My Videos tab.
+This encourages users to review videos to ensure sufficient repetition.
+[intended but not implemented] Videos would be considered as complete after a custom number of replays and the user would be allowed to add newer, more challenging videos to their rotation.

 ### Quizzing
-A short quiz is generated for each video, and the user can input their answer to be assessed on their comprehension and production abilities.
+A short quiz is generated for each video, and the user can input their answer to be assessed on their reading and writing abilities.

 ## 3. Technologies Used